 The solar reforming process would fully decarbonize hydrogen production

-The treatment of waste currently represents a cost, but extracting hydrogen from the chemical mix is of increasing interest globally.The US National Renewable Energy Laboratory (NREL) estimates that over 4 million tons of hydrogen could be produced from waste bio-methane sources in the US.
+The treatment of waste currently represents a cost, but extracting hydrogen from the chemical mix of hydrocarbons found in municipal waste is of increasing interest globally.The US National Renewable Energy Laboratory (NREL) estimates that over 4 million tons of hydrogen could be produced from waste bio-methane sources in the US.

 This method of making solar hydrogen from agricultural crop residue would already be 100% renewable, with net zero carbon, because biomass removes CO2 while it’s growing, replacing CO2 emissions at the plant.
 But if, in addition CO2 was captured at the reforming plant, it would actually make this process even better than 100% renewable, explained Stein: “Because then you would be effectively absorbing additional CO2 out of the atmosphere, actually making it even cleaner than a 100% renewable fuel.”